 We deliver lifelong learning across the state through science-based programs and education in agriculture and the environment, family well-being, and 4-H youth.

 University of Georgia Cooperative Extension faculty and staff are tackling some of the state's and world’s grand challenges - from combating diseases and securing a safe food supply to strengthening families, communities and economic growth.
-We deliver programs throug three main program areas:
+We deliver programs through three main program areas:

 Goods and services related to Georgia’s agriculture and natural resources affect each of the state’s communities every day.
 Agriculture is Georgia’s largest industry, with $74 billion of direct and indirect economic impact.
 More than 411,000 Georgia jobs are involved directly in commodity or food- and fiber-related industries.
 UGA Extension faculty and staff play a key role in the success of this industry by sharing university-based research for Georgians to use on the farm and at home.

 Recommendations in areas including soil fertility, pest management, plant and crop varieties, water quality, and herd health and management focus on maximizing production and profits while minimizing environmental impacts.
 Agriculture and Natural Resources Extension agents also provide homeowners and communities with information on lawn care, landscaping, gardening, and water conservation through a variety of workshops.
 Some agents also work with schools on projects like community gardens and farm-to-school programs.
 Georgia Master Gardener Extension Volunteers give thousands of hours of service to their communities by answering questions in county offices and creating educational opportunities.